 Road Trip Games For the Family

 If you’ve got a long road trip ahead of you – or even a short one! – you want your trip to be as relaxing and fun as the destination.
-Sure, you can keep the kids busy with electronics and screens, but there are so many options for fun road trip games.
+Sure, you can keep the kids busy with electronics and screens (or these best car accessories!), but there are so many options for fun road trip games.

 Sometimes the whole family wants to play along, not just the kids.
 Playing games leads to conversation and learning, which is great for family time.

 Read More: Awesome Road Trip Ideas Across the USA

 Turn Fun Facts and Trivia into Road Trip Games

 One of my favorite sources of road trip games is the book Miles of Smiles.
 This book is full of fun facts, trivia and games that will keep families talking and laughing.
 These are a couple of my favorite games from this book:

 - “What Am I Counting?”
 One person starts counting something out loud as they see it.
 But they don’t tell anyone what they are counting.
 Other players have to figure out what they are counting.
 It can be a tough one!

 - In My Suitcase: The first player says “I went on vacation and I packed…” adding something that begins with the letter A. The next person repeats the sentence, adding something that begins with B. Each player continues, always repeating ALL the objects for every letter of the alphabet and adding another.
 If a player misses a letter or gets stuck, they are out.
 The last player left is the winner.
 We’ve been successful in remembering the items all the way to Z – but it wasn’t easy!

 As a homeschooling mom, I often try to find games that are educational in some way.
 These are a few of my favorites: